rajannpatel/Pi-Hole-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-Wireguard-VPN-Configs/CONFIGURATION.md

 This guide assumes a fresh installation of a Pi-Hole compatible Linux Operating System, such as Ubuntu 20.04.

 1. Connect via SSH to your Server, and become root.
+After running this command, step 2 must be performed as the root user, in the root home directory: **/root**

 ```bash
 sudo su -
 ```

 2. Download and execute the setup script.
+(This **setup.sh** script must always be run as the root user.)

 ```bash
 curl -O https://raw.githubusercontent.com/rajannpatel/Pi-Hole-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-Wireguard-VPN-Configs/master/setup.sh